EsotericSoftware/spine-runtimes/spine-torque2d/README.md

 https://github.com/GarageGames/Torque2D/tree/master/engine/source/spine

 Unfortunately, it is also a bit out of date.
-An updated Torque2D Spine runtime is planned.